Engee documentation

 4. Select the model execution mode:

-• Run the model on hardware target hardware 4 — Interactive execution on the target platform with control and supervision from Engee.
+• Run the model on hardware target hardware 4 — interactive execution on the target platform with management and supervision from Engee.

 • Run in independent mode target hardware 3 — offline execution on the target platform without control from Engee.